LunabaLeeris/QuizIt/README.md

  The quizes are also saved in your device for future purposes!.

  The code wasn't maintained as I did this in a rush -_-#

+ ALSO, I used java swing the cave-man way (without using a java-swing program where you just drag stuff) because WHERE'S THE FUN IN THAT ?!

 # Future additions